Lincoln will launch first EV model in 2022, at least three more for the US by 2030

 The brand didn’t entirely spell out how such a portfolio will take form, but it noted that this is part of Ford’s planned investment of more than $30 billion in electrification by 2025.

 Lincoln, calling this the start of its next era, is expecting an inflection point around 2025, when nearly half of its global volume will be all-electric vehicles.
-It says it will have a full portfolio of electrified models by 2030.
-But unlike GM’s Cadillac, which plans to incrementally phase out internal combustion models through the decade, as new EV models arrive, it appears that Lincoln will still offer a set of hybrid, plug-in hybrid, and perhaps non-hybrid options at the end of the decade.
+But unlike GM’s Cadillac, which plans to incrementally phase out internal combustion models through the decade, as new EV models arrive, Lincoln will still offer a set of hybrid, plug-in hybrid, and perhaps non-hybrid options at the end of the decade.

 It says that the first fully electric model will deliver a more spacious cabin, with “a strikingly modern aesthetic” and an evolved version of the Lincoln star.
 The EV’s interior is described as “a truly rejuvenating space,” with a large panoramic roof, storage solutions, and a “coast-to-coast display” with selectable themes to fit the mood.